-On boats with fiberglass parts, hairline cracks caused by weathering, impact, or other factors may develop in the gel coat or surface coating.
+On boats with fiberglass parts, hairline cracks caused by weathering, impact, or other factors may develop in the gelcoat or surface coating.
 Blisters and small gouges may also occur.
-Fiberglass and gel coat repair require professional training.
+Fiberglass and gelcoat repairs require professional training.
 These repair services are usually offered by your dealer.
 (They are not covered by your warranty.)